 When asked what he’s doing outside of work, Gassen’s answer is always “chasing kids.”

-He and his wife, Jill, met at USD on the track and field team, which Gassen joined partly on the joking promise of now-retired Coach Gottsleben that Gassen would find a wife there.
+He and his wife, Jill, met at USD on the track and field team, which Gassen joined partly on the joking promise of now-retired Coach Dave Gottsleben that Gassen would find a wife there.
 That turned out to be true.
-They now have five children: three daughters (ages 9, 6 and 4) and two sons (ages 2 years and 7 months).
+They now have five children.

 In reflecting on what he’s proud of accomplishing at Sanford Health, Gassen instead looks to what the larger organization has achieved.

 “To have been a part of an organization that is and will continue to revolutionize the health care industry — I’m extremely proud to be a part of that and have even a small role in the things that are happening here,” he said.